frankfont/zcmd/README.md

 **Step 4: zcmd up**

-Give the demonstration stack about a minute to start then have a look at the webpage available at localhost:12380
+Give the demonstration stack about a minute to start then have a look at the webpage available at localhost:11080

 And finally, use one of the following commands to shut down your stack when you are done with it.
 * zcmd down <--- shuts down just the current stack
 * zcmd kill-all-containers <-- shuts down ALL stacks running

 Tip: Edit the stack.env if you want to use a different port number.
+More details about that stack are available on the https://github.com/frankfont/zcmd-demo-stack website.

 SOME FOLDERS EXPLAINED
 ======================